iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.cdc.general___3.1.3/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.cdc.general 1 reviews"/>
 </p>

+> Don't remember checking out<br> :date: __2021-06-20 15:56:29__

+> This government is NOT LETIMATE!!!
+Joe Biden is a COW ad will DOOM US ALL!!!
+The 5G vacine TRACS YOU (AND IS A FRUAD)!!!
+DO NOT WAR A MASK!!!
+DO NOT SUMIT TO THE GOVEENMENT'S LIES!!!
+THE RACIST BLM MOB WILL NOT SILNCE ME!!! #CANCELCULTURE #TRUMP2024 #ADDZEROSTAROPTION<br> :date: __2021-06-20 05:04:55__

+> I have serious complaints about the clinic at upstate family medical health center in Utica New York 1001 Noyse Street they have given me medicine that has made me horribly sick it is tampered with the other medicines that I was using for my blood pressure and they've taken it upon themselves to say that I threatened to them and I will tell you I don't like my body being treated in that way in life and they have made me horribly sick they have made my health horribly worse<br> :date: __2021-06-16 23:30:37__

 > lieing S.O.B<br> :date: __2021-05-21 02:12:25__

 > Crashes when I try to download a chart.<br> :date: __2021-05-03 18:37:24__